Family-friendly activities in Newark

 Where is Newark, Ohio?

-Newark, Ohio is located in central Ohio about 35 minutes east of downtown Columbus.
+Newark, Ohio is located in central Ohio about 35 minutes east of downtown Columbus, making it an easy day trip!
+It is approximately 2.5 hours south of Cleveland and 40 minutes south of Mount Vernon, Ohio.
 Newark is the county seat of Licking County.

 Things to do in Newark, Ohio